jetbundle/jetbundle.github.io/_pages/principal.md

 ---
-layout: page
-title: About
+title: "Principal"
-description: About JetBundle
-dropdown: About
-priority: 1
+permalink: /principal/
+author_profile: false
 ---

-# About JetBundle
+# Principal

 This site is a **subject-centered technical resource**, not a personal blog.